cloudmesh/cloudmesh-manual/docs/_sources/manual/compute/vm.rst.txt

              these clouds are ignored.
 If the name is set in the variables this name is used.

+        cms vm ssh --command="uname -a"

+              executes the uname command on the last booted vm

+        vm script [--name=NAMES]
+                  [--username=USERNAME]
+                  [--key=KEY]
+                  [--dryrun]
+                  [--dir=DESTINATION]
+                  [--shell=SHELL]
+                  SCRIPT

+           The script command copies a shell script to the specified vms into the DESTINATION directory and than execute it.
+With SHELL you can set the shell for executing the command, this coudl even be a python interpreter.
+Examples for SHELL are /bin/sh, /usr/bin/env python

+        vm put SOURCE DESTINATION [NAMES]

+            puts the file defined by SOURCE into the DESINATION folder on the specified machines.
+If the file exists it is overwritten, so be careful.

+        vm get SOURCE DESTINATION [NAMES]

+            gets  the file defined by SOURCE into the DESINATION folder on the specified machines.
+The SOURCE is on the remote machine.
+If one machine is specified, the SOURCE is the same name as on the remote machine.
+If multiple machines are specified, the name of the machine will be a prefix to the filename.
+If the filenames exists, they will be overwritten, so be careful.

     Tip:
         give the VM name, but in a hostlist style, which is very convenient when you need a range of VMs e.g. sample[1-3]